Night School 23

 |Accommodations for Stay-at-home and Safer-at-home orders||

 In light of the recent changes to daily work life, we understand that many people are working from home at this time.
 If the individual live sessions registration is the preferred choice for your company, we will accommodate each attendee who would typically gather in your office conference room.
-Once you've registered for the individual live sessions option, contact firstname.lastname@example.org for further details on how to connect your employees and receive certificates.
+Once you've registered for the individual live sessions option, Once you've registered for the individual webinars option, you will have the option to add your employees to the registration.

 |Substitutions and Cancellations||